x0techdad/minecraft-vending-machine/README.md

   </p>

 Because I need to deploy and re-deploy servers quickly, the overall speed of deployment is critical.
 App portability is also a must-have since we have a variety of use cases for a Minecraft server.
 One of the most portable and fastest methods of hosting server applications and their underlying runtime (OS, libraries, platforms, etc.) is via app [containorization](https://www.docker.com/resources/what-container).
 We use [Ubuntu server](https://hub.docker.com/_/ubuntu/) as the base Operating System.

-By default, all deployments reference an existing Docker container [image](https://hub.docker.com/repository/docker/cooltechdad/minecraft-bds) published on Docker Hub.
-However, you can also create and deploy your custom image.
-Check out the <a href="./image.md">image build</a> doc for details.
+By default, all deployments use the latest version of the project's own container [image](https://hub.docker.com/r/cooltechdad/minecraft-bds/tags).
+If you'd like to build your own image (BYOI), pause here, follow the instructions on the <a href="./image.md">image build</a> doc.

   <p align="center">
     <img src="./images/mvm_docker_logo.png" width="400"></br>